Boswellia sacra: Occurrence and habitat

 B. sacra tolerates the most critical situations and often grows on rocky slopes and ravines, up to an elevation of 1200 m, mostly in calcareous soil.
-Boswellia sacra is abundant in Oman in arid woodland, on the steep, precariously eroding slopes in the mountains of Dhofar, but it is most prevalent in Eastern and northern Somalia.
+Boswellia sacra is abundant in Oman in arid woodland, on the steep, escarpment slopes in the mountains of Dhofar, but it is most prevalent in Eastern and northern Somalia.

 In Somalia, frankincense is harvested in mainly Bari and in east of Sanaag regions: mountains lying at the east of Bosaso; and west to laasqorey; and calmadow mountain range, a westerly escarpment that runs parallel to the coast; also middle segment of the frankincense-growing escarpment; Karkaar mountains or eastern escarpment, which lies at the eastern fringe of the frankinscence escarpment.

 In Dhofar, Oman, frankincense species grow North of Salalah and were traded in the ancient coastal city of Sumhuram, now Khor Rori.

 The frankincense also historically occurred in the Judean desert but was extirpated from the region 1500 years ago.
 However, the tree was reintroduced to Ketura, Israel in December 2012.